hyprspace/hyprspace/README.md

 ### Stopping the Interface and Cleaning Up
 Now to stop the interface and clean up the system, simply kill the proceses (for example, by pressing Ctrl+C where you started it).

+## Hacking

+If you want to hack on Hyprspace, check out the [development docs](https://docs.hyprspace.privatevoid.net/Development.html) for a quick introduction.

 ## Disclaimer & Copyright